BrandonSchreck/mockresponse-middleware/src/MockResponse.Middleware.LocalFolderStore/README.md

 **Error Message**

-The mock file 'Mocks/WeatherForecast.json' could not be found.
+Mock file was not found.

 **Cause**